-reports on Texas criminal justice issues and policy for the Texas Tribune.
-She came to the Tribune in early 2015 from the Albuquerque Journal, where she worked four years on breaking news and data-driven projects.
+reports on criminal justice issues and policy for The Texas Tribune.
+She came to the Tribune in early 2015 from the Albuquerque Journal, where she worked for four years on breaking news and data-driven projects.
 She is a graduate of Arizona State University’s Walter Cronkite School of Journalism and Mass Communication; while there, she interned as a reporter and online producer at the Arizona Republic and served as the web editor of the student-run newspaper, the State Press.

 After Texas legalized hemp and threw marijuana prosecution into chaos last year, prosecutors filed far fewer criminal charges, police departments paid for private testing and public crime labs were struggling to catch up.